 The remainder of the trucking work would have been with local farmers delivering hay, bags of oats, wheat, farming supplies, etc. During a return drive home to Toodyay, Bert was fortunate to survive an accident when his truck left the Greenmount road and rolled down the escarpment.
 Not only was Bert lucky, but so were his two passengers Tom and Gordon who had been seated on the back with a carton of beer!
 Tom (senior) came to tow them out of their predictament!

 The Dorrizi family were active members of the community.
-They were part of the Toodyay Volunteer Firefighters, were keen sportsmen and members of the Toodyay Swimming Club, Cycling and Football Club.
+They were part of the Toodyay Volunteer Firefighters, were keen sportsmen and members of Toodyay Swimming Club, Cycling and Football Club.
 For several years they shared ownership of a greyhound racing dog named “GoodTea”.

-Bert who was unmarried but had a girlfriend was the first to enlist on 13 Aug 1940.
+Bert who was unmarried but had a girlfriend, was the first to enlist on 13 Aug 1940.
 Gordon enlisted on 30 Oct 1940 and finally Tom on the 14 May 1941.
 Tom aged 27 years was married with a small daughter, Geraldine.

 As a young boy, the 4th of the 5 sons, Robert Dorizzi was tragically injured during a climbing accident.
 As a young man Robert whose injury had resulted in the use of a wooden leg, proved to be a ‘secret’ asset to the Dorrizi team.
 Whenever they were caught in a ‘pub brawl’ Robert was able to detach his wooden leg to be used against opponents!